CuriousOne23/WhenMathPrays/docs/bridge-to-realization/mapping-stability-issues-to-manifold.md

 These mappings are offered as a starting point for investigation.
 Their purpose is to test whether the stability issues become more visible and actionable when placed inside the relational manifold geometry.

+## **3. Practical Conceptual Definitions for AI Engineers**

+To make the above mappings actionable, we provide the following practical interpretations and approximations that AI engineers can start experimenting with.
+These are not final definitions — they are starting points grounded in current transformer-style architectures.
+We have chosen AI as an example for clarity purposes since the AI system is well defined, repeatable and the general architecture is well defined.
+Other disciplines will have to do the required mapping of the appropriate terminology.

+- **Relational Manifold ($M_t$)**: Approximated by the residual stream (and optionally key hidden states) after major layers.
+It represents the evolving relational state of the model.

+- **Residual Mismatch $e(t)$**: The undigested portion of the state — information for which the system has no strong coherent interpretation.
+  *Practical proxy*: Magnitude of the residual vector after a layer, or entropy of the attention distribution on conflict-related tokens.
+  High $e(t)$ that does not decrease quickly indicates suppression.

+- **Trajectory $\gamma(t)$**: The path of the model's internal state through the manifold.
+  *Practical proxy*: Cosine similarity or distance between hidden states across consecutive tokens or conversation turns.
+Persistent low distance to an "identity basin" shows continuity.

+- **Resonance Ratio $R$**: How many internal cycles fit inside one human-scale interaction window.
+  *Practical proxy*: $R \approx \frac{\text{context length in tokens}}{\text{average token-to-token hidden state change rate}}$.
+  High $R$ signals increasing risk of wave-like interference.

+- **Curvature / Boundary Sharpness**: How abruptly behavior changes near a boundary.
+  *Practical proxy*: Magnitude of change in gradients or logits when approaching known fuzzy/safety topics.

+These definitions allow engineers to begin instrumenting their systems with Monitoring Basins (simple probes) and to start measuring the geometric quantities discussed in this paper.

 ---

 **Next:** [Bridge Paper 2 → Path from Manifold to Realization](./path-from-manifold-to-realization.md)